-Evidence of scholarship requisite for qualification for tenure shall be an appropriate mix of refereed journal articles appearing in outlets described in Table 1.
-Criteria for assessing scholarship performance for Kent campus are described in Table 2.
-Criteria for assessing scholarship performance for Regional campuses are described in Table 3.
+Evidence of scholarship requisite for qualification for tenure shall be an appropriate mix of refereed journal articles appearing in outlets described in Table A. Criteria for assessing scholarship performance for Kent campus are described in Table B. Criteria for assessing scholarship performance for Regional campuses are described in Table C.

-Journal Ranking for Guidance in RTP Decisions is listed in the Department's web site at: https://sites.google.com/kent.edu/mis/journal-list or through the Department office.
-A+ JournalsHighest ranking journals in discipline as measured by criteria establishedthe college Highest ranking journals in discipline as measured by criteria established by the college A Journals High ranking journals in discipline as measured by criteria established by the college B Journals Middle tier journals C Journals Low tier journals, book chapters, conference proceedings
+A+ Journals Highest ranking journals in discipline as measured by criteria established by the college A Journals High ranking journals in discipline as measured by criteria established by the college B Journals Middle tier journals C Journals Low tier journals, book chapters, conference proceedings https://sites.google.com/kent.edu/mis/journal-list or through the Department office.

-Table 1.
-Appropriate Outlets for Research
+Table A: Appropriate Outlets for Research